ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

 Dependent Haskell embodies type inference, just like Haskell.
 Indeed, every Haskell program is a DH program: no extra type annotations are required.

-This stands in contrast to some dependently-typed languages (which?) that require every binder to be explicitly type-annotated.
+This stands in contrast to some dependently-typed languages (e.g. Agda, Idris) that require every binder to be explicitly type-annotated.

-Of course, just as in GHC-Haskell today, to reach the more sophisticated corners of the type system the programmer must supply some type annotates, but the goal is to have simple, predictable rules to say when such annotations are necessary.
+Of course, just as in GHC/Haskell today, to reach the more sophisticated corners of the type system the programmer must supply some type annotations (for example, define higher-rank types, guide impredicative type inference, check GADT pattern-matches), but the goal is to have simple, predictable rules to say when such annotations are necessary.

 ### 2. Erasure

 In DH, *the programmer knows, for sure, which bits of the program will be retained at runtime, and which will be erased*.
-Some dependently typed languages (which?) leave this choice to a compiler analysis, but in DH we make it fully explicit in the types.
+Some dependently typed languages (Idris1, but notably not Idris2) leave this choice to a compiler analysis, but in DH we make it fully explicit in the types.

-We will see under "Quantifiers" below exactly *how* this is made explicit to the programmer, but it is a key property that there should be absolutely no ambiguity about it.
+We will see under "Quantifiers" below exactly *how* this is made explicit to the programmer, but as erasure is such a key property, there should be absolutely no ambiguity about it.
 Haskell has very strong erasure properties, and so does DH.

+Just as in Haskell today, some programmers may prefer to omit the annotations that guide erasure, and GHC will infer how much it can erase (choosing to erase as much as possible).
+The one exception to this is in datatypes, where erasure must always be made explicit (otherwise, GHC has no way to know what should be erased, unlike in functions).

-### 3. **Term and type syntax**
+### 3. Term and type syntax

 In Haskell,